-Now, next case you can see when the mass is moving from left to right, in this case mass is moving from left to right then what will be the equation of motion in this case?
-So, in this case inertia forces m times x two dot.
+Now, next case you can see, when the mass is moving from left to right, in this case mass is moving from left to right then what will be the equation of motion in this case.
+So, in this case, inertia force is m times x 2 dot.
 What about the unbalanced force?
-In this case, unbalanced forces because of the spring force and because of the damping force offered by the coulomb damping then it is minus k x minus mu times N because why minus because we have considered, when direction is left to right we will consider it as positive direction.
+In this case, unbalanced force is because of the spring force and because of the damping force offered by the coulomb damping.
+Then it is minus k x minus mu times N.

-So, then in equilibrium condition what we can write?
-Inertia force is equal to the unbalanced force which is in this case minus k x minus mu N then we can write the equation of motion the final form is m x two dot plus k x is equal to minus u N. So, this time motion of mass m is occurring from left to right.
+Why minus?
+Because we have considered a when direction is left to right, we will consider it as positive direction.
+So, then in equilibrium condition, what we can write?
+Inertia force is equal to the unbalanced force which is in this case minus k x minus mu N. Then we can write the equation of motion, the final form is m x 2 dot plus k x is equal to minus mu N. So, this time motion of mass m is occurring from left to right.

 So, what we have seen?
 Depending upon the direction of motion of the mass m, the equation of motion will change.
-So, there are two equations of motion in this case, we can write both together as a m x two dot plus k x is equal to plus minus mu N. When it is plus?
+So, there are two equations of motion in this case.
+We can write both together as m x 2 dot plus k x is equal to plus minus mu N. When it is plus?
 When motion is occurring from right to left.
 And when it is minus?
-When motion is occurring from left to write, but, there is a question.
+When motion is occurring from left to right.

-So, question is that in the previous case, when motion was occurring right to left that time, you may think, we can understand the direction of mu N which is the direction of the damping force because of coulomb damping, but what about why k x is in this direction that means, spring is trying to push sorry trying to pull the mass m.
-In this case you can see spring is exerting pulling force to the mass m, why so?
+But there is a question.
+So, question is that in the previous case, when motion was occurring right to left, that time you may think, okay, we can understand the direction of mu N, which is the direction of the damping force because of coulomb damping, but what about, why k x is in this direction?
+That means spring is trying to pull the mass m.

-Actually, when we are seeing right to left basically what is happen that I would like to explain now.
-This is the mass in equilibrium static equilibrium position.
-So, this is your equilibrium position of mass N, static equilibrium I am writing.
-Now, what is happen when it is moving from right it is it can move in both direction positive x and negative x also.
+In this case you can see, spring is exerting pulling force to the mass m.
+Why so?
+Actually, when we are saying right to left, basically, what is happen that I would like to explain now.
+This is the mass in equilibrium, static equilibrium position.
+So, this is your equilibrium position of mass m, static equilibrium I am writing.
+Now, what is happened when it is moving from right, it can move in both direction, positive x and negative x also?

-Now, in positive x direction, let us take it reach to the extreme position let us say for first case, extreme position is x 0.
-Now, what is happen, this is the extreme position in the positive x direction when mass m is subjected to our motion.
+Now, in positive x direction, let us take, it reach to the extreme position.
+Let us say for first case, its let extreme position is x zero.
 Now, what is happen?
-From this extreme position, now, the mass will try to go back to its equilibrium position here.
-And then it will cross this point and will move towards this direction.
+This is the extreme position in the positive x direction, when mass m is subjected to a motion.
+Now, what is happening?
+From this extreme position, now the mass will try to go back to its equilibrium position, here, and then it will cross this point and will move towards this direction.

-As long as these mass m is this equilibrium position, let us take O to x 0, what is happen?
-If you think about the spring, which is attached to the mass, how it was attached, I am just showing here.
-Now, when mass is this is in equilibrium position.
-Now when mass is at x 0, what is happened to this spring?
+As long as this mass m is, this equilibrium position, let us take o to x 0, what is happening?
+If you think about the spring which is attached to the mass, how it was attached I am just showing here.
+Now, when mass is, this is in equilibrium position.
+Now, when mass is at x 0, what is happen to this spring?
 This spring is stretched.
-And that condition will be there as long as the mask is placed paste in between 0 to x 0.
+And that condition will be there as long as the mass is placed in between 0 to x 0.